timmshinbone/react-auth-boilerplate/README.md

 1. Change [`README.md`](README.md) to `REF.md` and add your planning `README.md` with your wireframes and user stories.
 1. Replace `react-auth-template` in `package.json` with your project's name.
-1. Replace the `"homepage"` field in `package.json` with your (public) Github account name and repository name.
-1. Install dependencies with `npm install`.
+2. Install dependencies with `npm install`.
-1. `git add` and `git commit` your changes.
+3. `git add` and `git commit` your changes.
-1. Run the development server with `npm start`.
+4. Run the development server with `npm start`.

 ## Deployment